mrfreedeer/Valravn-Projects/README.md

-# Guildhall-Projects
+# Modernizws Guildhall-Projects
 Projects done through 2021-2023 while at SMU Guildhall

-Select a specific branch for viewing a project's code.
-The Engine used for all the projects is listed as a submodule.
+The engine that the project uses was upgraded to DX12, to sustain more modern rendering techniques.